 Harm Reduction, Relapse Prevention and Addiction Recovery

-Living skillfully and wisely through the guidance of the Five Precepts.
+Living skillfully and wisely through the guidance of the Five Universal Precepts.

-The Five Precepts (Sila) are the original harm reduction programme steering you away from avoidable suffering.
-Training in the Five Precepts is a commitment to non-harming of ourselves and others.
+The Five Universal Precepts (Sila) are the original harm reduction programme steering you away from avoidable suffering.
+Training in the Five Universal Precepts is a commitment to non-harming of ourselves and others.

 The Buddha said that to practice mindfulness without the Precepts (Sila) is like trying to row your boat to the other shore without first untying it from the bank.
 You might put in a lot of effort but you’re not going to get very far!

-The Five Precepts are like a Karmic Compass, pointing us in a wise and skillful direction away from harm and suffering.
+The Five Universal Precepts are like a Karmic Compass, pointing us in a wise and skilful direction away from harm and suffering.

-By adopting the Five Precepts (Sila) we cultivate self-respect for ourselves, self-trust for our actions; and consequently we move towards freedom from guilt and remorse.
+By adopting the Five Universal Precepts (Sila) we cultivate self-respect for ourselves, self-trust for our actions; and consequently, we move towards freedom from guilt and remorse.

 - Not to harm ourselves or others.